Steve Edgington

 Edgington became mayor of Barkly Regional Council, a position he held at the time of the election.
-He took the controversial and legal grey position that he could run for parliament while concurrently holding the position of mayor.
+He ran for parliament while concurrently holding the position of mayor, leading some to suggest a conflict of interest.

 Edgington was a candidate in the 2020 Northern Territory general election for the seat of Barkly for the Country Liberal Party.
 While he was behind for most of the count after the election, he made up ground due to the postal votes, and won the seat by a margin of 5 votes.